florencejt/fusilli/docs/quick_start.rst

 .. note::

-    For a more detailed guide on using Fusilli, refer to the :ref:`example_notebooks`.
+    For a more detailed guide on using Fusilli, refer to the :ref:`train_test_examples`.

 This code showcases the necessary steps to execute Fusilli on a single dataset.